Dual-Language in Casa

 Cultural areas are fascinating to the young child, and are explored in both languages over the three year period, as the child develops and understands more and more about the world around, and is better able to communicate this.

 Children work independently in a specially prepared, dual-language environment, guided by both English-speaking and Chinese-speaking teachers who introduce specially designed Montessori Materials to each child individually.
 IMS has pioneered special Chinese Montessori materials for very young children to learn these complex characters.
 This is an ideal time for a child to learn these characters, as the innate love of repetition for mastery drives the child to synthesise this information

 By the age of six, a typical IMS child is able to understand the majority of what the Mandarin teacher says.
 He is able to hold a conversation using the correct tones and has a great deal of descriptive vocabulary.
 She may occasionally need some direction in vocabulary choices and grammar.
 Over 300 of the complex characters have become quite familiar by this point, and she can write numbers, her own name.
 She can use proper stroke order to write a number of the recognised Chinese characters using proper stroke order.

 Level of fluency in listening, speaking, reading and writing are all influenced by the home environment.
 Language acquisition is ideally as natural a process as possible for the young child.
 If you have the gift of bilingualism in your home, we encourage you to pass this on to your child.
 Learning more than one language exposes a child to a concept of thinking in a different way, which increases creativity.
-Learn more about the benefits of early bilingualism.

 Assessment for readiness and suitability for the Montessori Lower Elementary programme at IMS is a significant part of the Casa teachers’ role, including placement in the best Chinese language small group environment in the Elementary years.